Canvey Island: Congestion and the third road

 Since the late 1970s, residents and local politicians have campaigned for the construction of a third access route (or "third road") to ease the island's congestion at rush hour and as a viable means of evacuation from flooding or industrial accidents at the petrochemical facilities.
 In 2008, the congestion and failure to secure the construction of such a route or significant improvements has had the island at "breaking point" and on the verge of "civil unrest".
 Plans for the third access route have included a tunnel to Kent, and road bridges to places such as Leigh-on-Sea and Coryton.
 Opposition to the route cite the enormous cost, the environmental damage, and the increase of vehicles to districts with already overburdened traffic systems.

 The island's access congestion was partially addressed by Essex Council in December 2011 with its completion of the £12.1 million Roscommon Way Extension.
 The road runs from Northwick Road to Haven Road, providing a bypass for small numbers of traffic and adding a new entrance to Charfleet Industrial Estate while also remaining navigable in the case of flooding.

 However, the road did not gain public support, and the extension has become known as 'The Road to Nowhere'.
-This road is used by boy racers to do drifting in cars.
-As such, there are talks about putting speed restrictions in place such as road humps.

 Bus and rail

 AEC Routemaster buses at Labworth car park for the classic vehicle event.

 Bus services have been running on Canvey since 1906.
 From 1934, the services ran from the island's local bus depot at Leigh Beck by the Canvey & District Bus Co, later to be incorporated into the Eastern National Omnibus Company.
 The depot closed in 1978, but the building re-opened a year later as the Castle Point Transport Museum.
 The museum currently houses a collection of buses, commercial, military and emergency vehicles, and general items related to public road transport.
 Organised by volunteers, the museum's annual show and open days coincide with a classic vehicle cruise that convenes at the car parks of the seafront.

-The current bus services on the island are operated by First Essex from the Hadleigh bus depot.
-First Essex is the main operator providing the island's internal services via the town centre, and provides services to places such as Southend, Basildon and Bournes Green.
+The current bus services on the island are operated by First Essex from the Hadleigh bus depot and Arriva Southend.
+First Essex is the main operator providing the island's internal services via the town centre, and provides services to places such as Southend, Basildon, Rayleigh and Hullbridge.
 The 21C bus runs from Canvey Seafront to Hadleigh via Essex Way but only runs during offpeak time on weekdays.
+The Arriva Southend services are the 1X/1S.

 Both bus companies provide services to Benfleet railway station, which is located close to Canvey Bridge, just north of the island.
 The railway station has a taxi rank.
 Train services are provided by c2c between London Fenchurch Street and Southend Central/Shoeburyness.